MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 ### Step 1: Top Side Assembly and Testing for Short Circuits

-Assemble the top side parts using a hot plate and solder paste. **Do not assemble the bottom side yet.**
+Assemble the top side parts using a hot plate and solder paste. **Do not assemble the bottom side yet, as this will make reworks on the top side much more painful to perform if you find errors later.**

 ![image](https://github.com/MouseBiteLabs/Pocket-Protector-Power-Board/assets/97127539/a43da905-4812-4adc-804f-7f06c126c039)